About Homeless Advocacy at Saint Mark's

 Homelessness in the greater Seattle/King County area has gone well beyond the crisis point--every Seattle resident sees evidence of this every day.
 We as a faith community must respond to the present situation as we are able, and in ways that we feel will best promote the dignity and freedom of those of our neighbors who, for whatever reason, cannot access safe, permanent housing.

-3. Education and advocacy.
+- Education and advocacy.
 Homelessness as a societal issue and as a personal lived experience are widely misunderstood and the subject or persistent myths and prejudices.
-The Homeless Advocacy Ministry at Saint Mark's seeks to counter this ignorance with a truer picture of the homelessness—the various ways individuals and families fall into homelessness, why they stay homeless, and how they get out of it—through forums, formation events, and other communications.
+The Homeless Advocacy Ministry at Saint Mark's seeks to counter this ignorance with a truer picture of the experince of homelessness—the various ways individuals and families fall into homelessness, why they stay homeless, and how they get out of it—through forums, formation events, and other parish communication.

 Noel House at Saint Mark's